The Edmond post office shooting location.

 In 1989, a memorial fountain was erected on the southern side of the Edmond post office, facing East Campbell Street.
 The fountain, which depicts a man and woman holding a ribbon, contains the names of the fourteen men and women who lost their lives in the massacre.

-Edmond post office shooting location.
+Edmond post office shooting location

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

-GPS coordinates.
+GPS coordinates

 The latitude and longitude coordinates for the post office are: